Register for an Available Youth Soccer Program.

 Check out this great video and understand the Offside Rule in 2 Minutes

-If you require assistance or you are aware of a family that is not participating in soccer for financial reasons, please contact MUSC at scholarships@morrisunited.com.
+If you would like to request assistance or you are aware of a family that is not participating in soccer for financial reasons, please contact MUSC at scholarships@morrisunited.com.

-All requests for aid are kept strictly confidential.
+All requests for assistance are kept strictly confidential.

 In addition to a jersey, shorts and socks; players are required to wear shin guards, appropriate footwear, and "Rec Specs" if corrective eye-glasses are necessary.